Peter (nee Pieter) Boscha

 Feb.
 22, 1932—Aug.
 1, 2022

-In lieu of flowers, the family asks memorials to be donated to Racine Christian School (912 Virginia St., Racine, WI 53405).
-Online condolences www.sturinofuneralhome.com
+In lieu of flowers the family asks memorials to be donated to Racine Christian School (912 Virginia St., Racine, WI 53405).

+The Boscha family would like to thank the entire Memory Care staff at St. Monica’s Senior Living as well as the nurses associated with Hospice Alliance, all of whom went above and beyond in their compassionate and gentle care of our father in his final days.

 Sturino Funeral Home